-However, this is a great thing!
-You now have an opportunity to research the topic and find out how the same problems were tackled.
+But, this is a great thing!
+You now have an opportunity to research the topic and see how issues in your app’s genre were tackled.
 There are thousands of guides and blogs online talking about starting a business or an app development team.
-So to save you some time, we have summarized the key concepts into five quick steps.
-Additionally, we have added a neat competitor research template that you can use!
+To save you some time, we have summarized the key concepts into five quick steps.
+You’ll also find a handy competitor research template that you can use!

-1. Find out who are your top 10 competitors
+1. Know who your top 10 mobile app competitors are

 Here, at AGN, we like using a great resource, Apptweak, that lets you track all sorts of metrics for mobile apps both on iOS and Android.
-Check how often your competitors update their app, look at their ranking history, are there sudden spikes?
-Study those too, don’t leave any stone unturned, you need to know exactly what brought success to these apps.
+You can monitor how often your mobile app competitors update their app and can also look at their ranking history – are there sudden spikes?
+Study those too for possible insights and inspiration.
+Don’t leave any stone unturned; you need to investigate any clue that reveals exactly what brought success to these apps.

-Download their app!
-See how it works, find out what you like about it and what could be improved.
-Add or remove these to your app.
-Make sure that your app doesn’t look too similar.
-Your customers will look at you as a copy-cat and will stick to the original app.
+Download their apps!
+See how they work, find out what you like about them and should be improved.
+Add or remove these features to your mobile app.
+But make sure that your app doesn’t look too similar.
+If it does, your customers will see you as a copy-cat and will likely stick to the original app.
 Your goal is still to solve a problem but provide a unique, engaging user experience that will keep them coming back for more.

-Half of all apps are found and downloaded thanks to word of mouth.
-Most likely, someone talked about this new wonderful app all morning while you were getting coffee, and you couldn’t help yourself but do a little search on the app store.
+Half of all apps are found and downloaded through word of mouth.
+Most likely, you discovered your favorite mobile app by overhearing someone talking about this new wonderful app while you were getting your morning coffee, and you couldn’t help but do a little search on the app store.
+You were maybe further intrigued because you had seen an Instagram post about the app earlier that week.
 That’s why social media and marketing, in general, is crucial when it comes to app business.
-You would want to find out the most successful channels and their strategies that seem to attract the most attention.
-Are they sending out newsletters?
+You want to find the most successful channels and the strategies that attract the most attention.
+Is your competition sending out newsletters and posting regularly on Facebook?
 Maybe you should too!

 While keyword bidding may no longer be as effective as it used to be, it is still essential to carving out a niche for your app and maintaining a certain brand image in the eyes of your app’s users.
-Research the keywords that your competitors rank for, maybe you can outrank them with a small budget.
-If not, you will see a gap that you can fill, some keywords that haven’t yet been grabbed by the thousands of new apps released every day.
+Research the keywords that your direct competition ranks for, maybe you can outrank them with a small budget.
+If not, maybe you’ll see a gap that you can fill with some keywords that haven’t yet been grabbed by the thousands of new apps released daily in the app store.

-Sometimes one of the most overlooked aspects.
+Sometimes this one of the most overlooked strategies.
 Remember that your app exists only for the people who use it.
 So the people who actually leave any sort of feedback are probably the most invested in your app.
 Find out what users are saying about your and your competitors’ apps.
-Do surveys, go through app stores feedback, do a/b testing for your icons and screenshots.
+Do surveys, go through app stores feedback, do A/B testing for your icons and screenshots.
 Don’t leave anything to chance!